Dr. Greene’s take on dimples…

 Many healthy babies have small dimples on their lower backs.
 A mother who had just graduated from nursing school came to my office hours chat this week at DrGreene.com.
-Her baby had one of these sacral dimples.
+Her baby had a sacral dimple like this.
 Her pediatrician told her not to worry about it and ordered an ultrasound in two weeks.
 Of course she worried – especially after a quick online search of sacral dimples raised questions of spina bifida and neurologic problems.
-So, at her request, I’m making what we chatted about available for others who are concerned about sacral dimples — the simple dimple plan for parents.
+So, at her request, I’m making what we chatted about available for others who are concerned about this — the simple dimple plan for parents.

 There are four simple things to consider: